GaddyW/CarND-Advanced-Lane-Lines/README.md

 ## Using computer vision techniques to identify lane lines

 This project is part of the Udacity self-driving car nanodegree.
 I use a number of computer vision techniques to identify lane lines on a curving road in differing road conditions.
+Output videos of the work are stored here:
+- ./output_images/output_project_video.mp4 "Project Video"
+- ./output_images/output_challenge_video.mp4 "Challenge Video"

+### The work pipeline is as follows
 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.
 * Use color transforms, gradients, etc., to create a thresholded binary image.